 Why?
 Because knowing your presentation by heart will give you confidence.
 If you have any anxiety whatsoever about giving a marketing presentation, the single best thing you can do is to be prepared.
 And being prepared – having practiced your presentation at least ten times – will give you the best boost of confidence possible.

 Practicing your marketing presentation will also polish your delivery.
 Even without a script, as you talk through your presentation over and over, you’ll refine how you describe things.
 Your timing will improve.
 How you set up each slide will get smoother.
 Who knows… you might get so confident that you’ll actually have fun.

 Want to take this one step further?
-Ask someone to watch you as you practice, especially around practice sessions three or four.
+Professionals from Throughline Group advise that you should ask someone to watch you as you practice, especially around practice sessions three or four.
 Your observer should be positive, but also give you honest feedback.
 You need to know: